raphleu/docker_armagetron_server/readme.md

 ### Getting it running

-Now that you've got docker installed and this code cloned, we can simply build the docker image with:
+Now that you've got docker installed and this code cloned, we can simply build our docker image by running the following from inside the root level of this repository:

 ```
 docker build --build-arg servername_arg=[replace this with your internal server name] -t [replace this with a tag for your docker image] .